 - Press the clips into place.
 Use binder clips to hold the leather pieces together without damaging the surface.

-- Repeat steps 3 and 4 until you have clipped every single piece of leather together.
+- Repeat steps 3 and 4 until you have clipped every piece of leather together.

 - Let your leather dry completely.
-Depending on the weather, this could take anywhere from 24 hours to three weeks.
+This could take anywhere from 24 hours to three weeks, depending on the weather.

 Step 2: Placing The Leather Under The Presser Foot